 - Easily accessible

-- · Simple to use
+- Simple to use

 - Streamlined

 - Convenient

+- Cost-effective

-- Cost-effective • Robust
+- Robust

-It is also important to bear in mind the target audience's access to technology, the type and complexity of the contact, their personal preferences as well their skill sets when selecting channels.

-Rising internet use and customer expectations of accessing public services online present an ongoing opportunity for public service providers.
-Effective online services are easy and quick to use, available whenever customers need them and have a relatively low administrative burden.
+When selecting channels, it is important to consider the target audience's skill sets, their access to technology, the type and complexity of the contact, and their personal preferences.
+Rising internet use and customer expectations of accessing public services online presents an ongoing opportunity for public service providers.
+Effective online services are easy and quick to use, available whenever customers need them, and have a relatively low administrative burden.

 Managed well, online access to services can offer considerable benefits to both customers and taxpayers.

-However the public sector must also meet the needs of people who do not have access to the internet.
-Therefore digital inclusion is a core element of any government or public sector channel strategy.
+However, the public sector must also meet the needs of people who do not have access to the internet.
+Therefore, digital inclusion is a core element of any government or public sector channel strategy.